metrico/opentelemetry-trace-sampling-demo/README.md

 - [ClickHouse](https://clickhouse.com) _(data backend)_

 A demo application to show trace sampling, which:
-- Sends traces to Grafana Agent
-- Logs directly to qryn
+- Sends Zipkin Traces and LogQL Logs directly to qryn

 ## Running